opentelekomcloud/docs-next/docs/best-practices/management-and-deployment/cloud-eye/resource-group-monitoring.md

 ---
 id: resource-group-monitoring
 title: Resource Group Monitoring
-tags: []
+tags: [cloud-eye]
 ---

 # Resource Group Monitoring

 Cloud Eye provides the resource group and alarm functions.
-How to effectively group and monitor resources and receive alarm notifications of the resources in different groups?
+How can we effectively group and monitor resources and receive alarm notifications of the resources in different groups?

 Assume that there are four ECSs, namely ECS-01, ECS-02, ECS-03, and ECS-04.
 ECS-01 and ECS-02 are used by the development team.
 ECS-03 and ECS-04 are used by the test team.
 You need to obtain the running status of the two ECSs in the development team in a timely manner, including their CPU usage, idle CPU usage, average load, I/O usage, disk usage, memory usage, and percentage of total inode used.